bluescan/tacentview/README.md

 ## ubuntu

-Building for Ubuntu is tested with Clang 13 and GCC 11.2.
+Building for Ubuntu is tested with Clang 13 and GCC 11.2 (and is known to work with more recent releases).
 CMake and Git are required.
 Ninja is suggested but optional.
 The 'Software and Updates' app allows you to manage (add and remove) repositories or use the command line:
 ```
 sudo apt-get install gdebi               # Installs gdebi to allow command-line deb file installation.
 Optional.
 sudo apt-get install git                 # Install git or download the source as a zip.